+Symbol instances are ordinary objects that inherit properties from the Symbol prototype object.
+Symbol instances have a [[SymbolData]] internal data property.
+The [[SymbolData]] internal data property is the Symbol value represented by this Symbol object.

 Error Objects

 Instances of Error objects are thrown as exceptions when runtime errors occur.
 The Error objects may also serve as base objects for user-defined exception classes.